peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 ### Downward and Upward Broadband Optical Thickness

 <!-- We can define *broadband optical thickness* as optical path taken by parallel
-radiation through a layer normalized by cosine of the zenith angle
+radiation through a layer normalised by cosine of the zenith angle
 $mu$.
 For monochromatic radiation, such definition is equivalent to the traditional definition (optical path through a layer when $mu0 = 1$), and is independent from $mu$, because optical path scales linearly with $mu0$.
 In the broadband case, this is no longer true, as the increase of optical path with $mu$ is sublinear.
-If we determine the dependence of optical thickness on $mu$, we can approximate optical thicknesses during the intermittence period without a significant loss of accuracy. -->
+If we determine the dependence of optical thickness on $mu$, we can approximate optical thicknesses during the intermittency period without a significant loss of accuracy. -->

 In a broadband radiative transfer scheme, it is necessary to distinguish downward and upward optical thickness of a layer.
 This is because the optical